denkovarik/Annotate-KEGG-Pathway/README.md

 Please note that the saved pathway should consist of an .htm file and a folder containing more files and images.
 If the above steps were completed correctly, then you should be able to open the KEGG Pathway from file, and it should work as a functional webpage.

-### Ensure that you have the RAST and/or PATRIC genome annotations for your organism.
+### Ensure that you have the RAST and/or PATRIC genome annotations for your organism
 As of the writing of this article, this program requires a RAST and/or PATRIC genome annotaion for the organism.
 Please ensure that you have the excel files for these genome annotations in a known location.

 ![Genome Annotation Locations](https://github.com/denkovarik/Annotate-KEGG-Pathway/blob/main/images/genome%20annotations.png)

+### Run Annotate-KEGG-Pathway

-To start the program run 'start.py'.
+1. To start the program run 'start.py'.
 This can be done by double clicking on 'start.py' in the file explorer.
-Alternativley from the command line in the project directory, run the following command.
+Alternativley, you can run it from the command line.
+To do so, open the command prompt, move into the project directory, and then run the following command on the command line.
 ```
 py start.py
 ```